FOAM-School/assignment-openfoam-case-files/README.md

    - `volScalarField` => phase saturation (alpha), ...
    - `volVectorField` => position of mesh cell centers, ...
    - `surfaceScalarField`=> phase flux (phi), ...
-7. Is the 3D coordinates of mesh points form a `volVectorField`?
+7. Do the 3D coordinates of mesh points form a `volVectorField`?
 8. Pick the right mathematical representation of the boundary condition for `U` (as specified in the `cavity/0/U` file) for the `movingWall` patch
    - [ ] for each boundary face b,